rspack-contrib/worker-rspack-loader/README.md

 Type: `Boolean`
 Default: `true`

-By default, `worker-loader` generates JS modules that use the ES modules syntax.
+By default, `worker-rspack-loader` generates JS modules that use the ES modules syntax.

 You can enable a CommonJS modules syntax using:

-**webpack.config.js**
+**rspack.config.js**

 ```js
 module.exports = {